-If a complaint is escalated to the Trust, or if a Complainant wishes to complain directly about the Trust, then the complaint should be sent in writing to the CEO of the Trust (contact details at Appendix A) to be investigated.
+If a complaint is escalated to the Trust, or if a Complainant wishes to complain directly about the Trust, then the complaint should be sent in writing to the CEO of the Trust c/o the Lead Governance Professional (contact details at Appendix A) to be investigated.
 The Complainant should complete and submit the Complaint Form (Appendix B to this Policy) for this purpose.